CSCI310Team5/SampleFit/README.md

 ## What's Next

-All other parts, except authentication, are still a prototype, i.e. fake.
-We need to implement each part to make it real.

 ### Writing data models:
 This app uses Swift as the language for data models.
 Feel free to check out the Swift files located in  `SampleFit/Model`.